Medetomidine: Component of street drugs

-Medetomidine has been found as a component in street drug mixtures in the US starting in 2022, containing synthetic opioids in a similar manner as xylazine-fentanyl, such mixtures have been nicknamed "tranq" (short for tranquilizer).
+Medetomidine has been found as a component in street drug mixtures in the US starting in 2022, containing synthetic opioids in a similar manner as xylazine-fentanyl, such mixtures have been nicknamed "tranq" (short for tranquilizer); medetomidine on its own has been nicknamed "rhino tranq".
 The combination of α2 adrenergic agonists with opioids are believed to greatly increase the sedative effects of each drug, which some drug users may perceive as a better or more potent product.
 The Center for Forensic Science Research and Education (CFSRE) first identified a synthetic opioid blend containing fentanyl and medetomidine sold in Maryland in July, 2022.
-Additional detections in late 2023 found similar medetomidine mixtures in Missouri, Colorado, Pennsylvania, California, and Maryland found in both drug material and the blood of patients experiencing overdoses.
+Additional detections in late 2023 and early 2024 found similar medetomidine mixtures in Missouri, Colorado, Pennsylvania, California, Maryland, and New York found in both drug material and the blood of patients experiencing overdoses.

-In January 2024 drug mixtures containing medetomidine were identified in the Canadian city of Toronto, ON.
-In April, 2024 and May, 2024 medetomidine was found in a mixture containing fentanyl and xylazine in Philadelphia, PA and Pittsburgh, PA.
-Cases of overdose in Chicago from medetomidine/fentanyl mixtures have been reported In May, 2024.
-Massachusetts reported its first cases in August 2024.

-Medetomidine does not respond to naloxone, complicating the medical response to overdoses.
-During summer 2024 there were "mass overdose events" linked to medetomidine adulterated drugs in Chicago and Philadelphia.
-Emergency room doctors in Philadelphia reported waves of overdose patients coming in with unusually low heart rates.
-Public health advisories were issued.
-Experts warned that it was not business as usual for first responders, emergency room personnel or drug users.
-One researcher compared experimenting with the current drug supply to "playing Russian roulette".